jayoung/pamlWrapper/README.md

 # Some other utility scripts I haven't yet put into this repo, but I will!

-Some of them could also be added to the pw_makeTreeAndRunPAML.pl pipeline - annotating selected sites, and parsing the rst file

 ## pw_maskCpGsitesInAlignment.bioperl
 A utility script to mask CpGs in alignment: